hbctraining/scRNA-seq_online/lessons/08_SC_clustering_quality_control.md

 ### Segregation of clusters by cell cycle phase

 Next, we can explore whether the **cells cluster by the different cell cycle phases**.
 We did not regress out variation due to cell cycle phase when we performed the SCTransform normalization and regression of uninteresting sources of variation.
-If our cell clusters showed large differences in mitochondrial expression, this would be an indication we would want to re-run the SCTransform and add the `S.Score` and `G2M.Score` to our variables to regress, then re-run the rest of the steps.
+If our cell clusters showed large differences in cell cycle expression, this would be an indication we would want to re-run the SCTransform and add the `S.Score` and `G2M.Score` to our variables to regress, then re-run the rest of the steps.

 ```r